coderefinery/cmake/_episodes/05-language-constructs.md

 -- Configuring done
 -- Generating done
 -- Build files have been written to: /Users/bjornlin/tmp/cmake/build
 ```

-Let us take the other branch by setting the variable ${CURRENT_WEATHER}.
+Let us try the other branch by setting the variable ${CURRENT_WEATHER}.
 Here from the command line:

 ```shell
 $ cmake -DCURRENT_WEATHER="sunny day" ..
 Today is a sunny day.
 Let us go for a walk.